-The Investigative Journalism Bureau (IJB) has been recognized as a finalist for five journalism awards in Canada and the United States.
-The nominations include two 2024 National Newspaper Awards (NNAs)—one of Canada’s most prestigious recognitions for excellence in journalism — two 2024 Mindset Awards for Mental Health Reporting and one New York Festivals Radio Award.
+The Investigative Journalism Bureau (IJB) has been recognized as a finalist for eight journalism awards in Canada and the United States.
+The nominations include two 2024 National Newspaper Awards (NNAs), two Canadian Association of Journalists Awards (CAJs), two 2024 Mindset Awards for Mental Health Reporting, a New York Festivals Radio Award and a 2025 Golden Sheaf Award at the Yorkton Film Festival.

 National Newspaper Awards